TeemuViikeri/tamk-4A00EZ65-3001-jaalto/README.md

 # tamk-4A00EZ65-3001-jaalto

+Repository for OOP university course exercises.

+Topics for the course:
+- Classes and Nested Classes
+- Inheritance
+- Interfaces and Functional Interfaces
+- Generics
+- Custom Exceptions

+## Project information and grading

 grade: +3

 The program includes a couple of simple console games the user can choose from through a game menu.